Paul's passion for technology and digital media goes back over 30 years. Born in the UK, he now lives in the US.

 Digital technology has transformed televisions in numerous ways.
-For starters, both the picture and audio quality has undergone dramatic improvements.
+For starters, both the picture and audio quality have undergone dramatic improvements.
 Modern televisions can also be used to stream movies and shows, rather than just receive programs via an antenna or cable connection.

 5. Video Streaming

 Video streaming can be used for numerous purposes.
 You can watch movies or shows online.
 You can chat with people online and see them live using applications such as Skype.
 You can watch or stream live events using live streaming.
 Sites such as YouTube provide numerous other viewing options for information or entertainment.
 Steaming technology can increasingly be accessed through a variety of devices, including computers, televisions, and smartphones.

 Digital alternatives to traditional print are now plentiful.
 This enables users to access a multitude of reading materials from a single, portable device, so there's no longer the same need to carry around a lot of bulky, heavy books.
 It's easy to alter the font size and style to suit reader preferences.
 Plus, unlike with print books, there are no trees cut down to make them.